internet4000/find/readme.md

 There are different ways to add engines (works for all symbols, but `#`):
 - `#add` command
-- graphical user interface on the `/settings` page
 - `Find` object in the browser console (Try: `Find.help()`)
 - edit the code and host an instance